Explore the Breast Program

 Mass General Breakthroughs in Radiation Therapy for Breast Cancer:

-- Proton beam therapy: We started a clinical trial for selected patients to determine the effectiveness of administering radiation to the chest wall and lymph nodes with proton therapy.
-This approach may eliminate the heart's exposure to radiation and minimizes dose to healthy tissues outside of the radiation target.
+Proton therapy: We lead a clinical trial for selected patients to determine the effectiveness of administering radiation to the chest wall and lymph nodes with proton as compared to photon therapy.
+Proton therapy may reduce the heart's exposure to radiation and minimizes dose to other healthy tissues near the radiation target.

 Personalized & Comprehensive Care